General Queries & Feedback

 On Wednesday night, about 100 representatives of the international cargo sector joined Fraport’s dinner event at Schneider Bräuhaus in Munich City, rounding off the day with Bavarian specialties and beer.

 Moreover, Fraport was one of the sponsors of the innovative project ‘think-a-thon’, where 30 students - divided into four groups - competed against each other.
 This year’s topic of the think-a-thon was ‘automated process improvement in the supply chain on the basis of historical and real time data’.
 The students got informed by the sponsors and inspired by the fair.
 Besides Fraport, Bosch, DAKOSY and DoKaSch also sponsored the project.
 Initiator of the think-a-thon was the ‘Medienbüro am Reichstag’ in cooperation with Jettainer.
 On Thursday, results were presented in a pitch.
 Winner was the team of Augsburg’s University.
-Their idea was to optimize the use of loading capacity by using automatic utilization optimization.
+Their idea was to optimize the use of loading capacity by using

 All in all, the fair was a complete success for our airport.
 We are looking forward to seeing you again in Munich in 2021.